Tormen/my-otr/README.md

 my-otr Shell Script
 ===================

-The missing command-line tool for https://otr.datenkeller.net!
+The missing command-line tool for otr.datenkeller.net!

 Finally! :)

 Useful:
-- to automate usage of https://otr.datenkeller.net, e.g. to program recordings of your favorite shows :)
+- to automate usage of otr.datenkeller.net, e.g. to program recordings of your favorite shows :)
 - because it provides much better filtering than the website!

-Tested on MacOS and Linux.
+Tested on MacOS and Linux

 Dependencies
 ------------